 3. Here, you will see a choice of two paths to take to get your domain.
 If you already own a domain from another registrar (like Go Daddy) you can transfer that domain to Blue Host.
 Just put this domain name you already own into the box on the right.

 4. Once you find the domain you want, you will see this page that says “congratulations” at the top.
 You might need to make a slight revision on your domain to get one.
 For example,, here I select www.golfaroundtheglobe.com.
-If I had typed this in the first time and saw that it was already taken, I might simply change the suffix of the domain and grab www.golfaroundtheglobe.net Or I might have revised it to be golfaroundtheworld.com .
+If I had typed this in the first time and saw that it was already taken, I might simply change the suffix of the domain and grab www.golfaroundtheglobe.net .
+Or I might have revised it to be golfaroundtheworld.com .
 So, if your first choice isn’t available, you don’t have to totally give up on it.
 See if you can come up with something similar.

 Once you do, then you begin typing in your account information as seen below.

-5. After you put in your account information, scroll down and select your package.
+8. After you put in your account information, scroll down and select your package.
 You can uncheck all the extras listed below.
 You don’t need them.
 You can always add them later.

 Important note about the package selection: As you can see here, the 36 month and 60 month plans offer the lowest monthly rate, saving you money in the long run.